 Even in busy cities it’s easy to go green.
 Join a city walking tour and you're automatically an eco-traveller.
 The same goes for Belfast City Bike Tours, Dublin City Bike Tours and cycling in the Phoenix Park.
 Jason Morrissey of Kilkenny Cycling Tours believes biking is the eco-friendly way of getting to see the hidden gems of a new town.

 But eco-tourism isn’t just about modes of transport.
-Eco-friendly areas such as the Great Western Greenway in the West of Ireland have eco-friendly tourism attractions, such as the Ceide Fields and National Park.
+Eco-friendly areas like the Great Western Greenway in the West of Ireland have eco-friendly tourism attractions, such as the Ceide Fields and National Park.

 Swing inland and you’re on the wonderfully named Kingfisher Trail.
 Straddling the counties of Cavan, Donegal, Letrim, Roscommon, Monaghan and Fermanagh, the route is an organic highway buzzing with Ireland’s wildlife.